AragornDude/hyprland-plugins-but-hyprer/hyprbars/README.md

 `windowrulev2 = plugin:hyprbars:hyprbars-title Kitty -- {OriginalTitle} -- {Date}, class:^(kitty)$`

 I plan to add more variables, as well as ways to add your own.
+Currently, I have added most of the variables that can be viewed when running `hyprctl clients`, as well as a few other window variables.
+They can all be seen in the substituteTitleVars function at the top of `barDeco.cpp`.

-One known issue with this is that the title won't update unless the window focus is changed, so for something like the `{Time}` variable, it won't update automatically every second.
-So I plan to add a window rule to add a manual update interval.
+One known issue with this is that the title won't always update unless the window is changed (for example, changing focus or moving it), so for something like the `{Time}` variable, it won't update automatically every second, so I plan to add a window rule to add a manual update interval.

 ## Button Window Rules